Târgoviște: Sport

 The city has one football club, FC Chindia Târgoviște which plays in the second tier of Romanian football, the Liga II.

 Târgovişte is also home to Municipal MCM Târgovişte basketball club which competes in the Romanian League and the EuroCup.

+The city also hosts a distinct underground culture and action sports scene.
+The prominent local urban sports community is The Grind Vice (T.G.V.), which emerged as a successor to the pioneer RGK group.
+Gathering primarily at the Tricolorului Square (locally known as "Sindicate"), the collective brings together local skateboarders, aggressive bladers, and graffiti artists.
+The group organizes the *Târgoviște Underground Manifest* (T.U.M.) festival and produces independent skate videos, including the short film *Sindicate 3*, which premiered at the local Cinema Independența in 2025.